 Why is everything I do hard work, when for so many others it is all so easy?

-I must be the dumbest, least accomplished person I know.
+I must be the slowest, least accomplished person I know.